Pr0xximity999/Quartz/content/Personal-projects/Hack The Box/Boxes/10 CCTV - Easy box.md

 tmux runs version 3.4…nothing.

 chfn seems to have some info about “SuSE_9.3/10”…seems there’s a really old cve open for it: [CVE-2005-3503](https://nvd.nist.gov/vuln/detail/CVE-2005-3503).
 Found [this](https://www.exploit-db.com/exploits/1299) exploit.
 Seems the text is made as a DOX text file instead of unix, as per [this](https://unix.stackexchange.com/questions/721844/linux-bash-shell-script-error-cannot-execute-required-file-not-found) post.
 Converting it.

+…im too deep in the sauce, let’s take a step back and start from the beginning.

+In the home folder is the usual stuff, plus a hidden folder with gpg keys, and a wget known host file which points to github and all its subdomains.

+the gpg keys, i don’t know if i can use them.
+But they are there:
+- `pubring.kbx`
+- `trustdb.gpg`

+Looking at the open ports with `ss -tulpn`.
+Putting the ports trough [speedguide.net](https://www.speedguide.net/)
+- 9081: Could be an SQL port
+- 8765: ultraseek-http
+- 8888: common web servies port, could be anything
+- 33060: MySQL port
+- **8554**: LSC Smart Conected Indor IP camera.
+Talks over RTSP protocol without needing authorization
+- 53: good ‘ol dns
+- 7999: used for a mailing worm apperantly?
+- 1935: Real Time Messaging Protocol…or playstation 4 game port.
+Mostly used for Flash stuff
+- 3306: MyQSL again

+Looking into port 8554.

+The RTSP (Real Time Streaming Protocol) is used to look at video and audio feeds.